Home

 Most hotels have laundry service which are dirt cheap so no need to worry about being clean!

-- A well packed first aid kit, follow this link to see what you should take - A camera and other electrical (I POD etc.) - Keep all electrical cables in a small plastic tub.
+- A camera and other electrical (I POD etc.) - Keep all electrical cables in a small plastic tub.

 - Mosquito repellent - Take a few different type (cream, spray, lotion)